123freechat/AutoMod/README.md

 Configuration
 -
 Step 2: Configure the Bot
-Edit the config.py file with your IRC server information:
+Edit the config.py file with your IRC server information<br>
+Edit filtered_*.py - the astrisk indicates that theres more than one 'filtered' py file.
+You can easily add which words, if any, you want filtered from the channel messages, and incoming nicknames.
 # config.py

 <code>IRC_SERVER = "irc.example.com"  # Replace with your IRC server<br>